gracious-patience/zero_shot_diff_class/noise-denoise/README.md

 ```
 ## Real-world example.
 Try it yourself! ##

+In all cases diffusion model successfully classified Dan.
+In the cases of glasses CLIP missclassified him.

 | ![dan](pictures/dan.jpg) | ![Sad](pictures/sad.jpg)|![Happy](pictures/happy.jpg) |
 |:--:| :--:|:--:|
 | *Real Dan* |*A photo of a sad young man*|*A photo of a happy young man*|